 Drug Prices and the Role of Innovation

 Drug pricing is high in the U.S, much higher than in other countries, though buried in these prices is support for innovation.
 Limit the prices drug companies can charge, or control how much they can earn over time, with no corresponding reduction in the cost of making a drug, and companies will have one recourse.
 They will reduce how many areas they operate in, how complex the drugs are, and the volume of drugs they create.
 A cancer drug that mimics the body’s antibodies to encourage a cancer patient’s immune system, or reverse-transcriptase inhibitors that inhibit HIV growth in the stead of the body’s ability to do so, are not the same as Prilosec or Viagra.

 “Today's drugs are more complex than a couple decades ago, and with that often comes a higher cost of development.
-It is not impossible to get some prices down, but an overall price decline across the board is an aggressive goal,” said Kalorama’s Melissa Elder, a market research analyst and author of Top 25 Pharmaceutical Company Pipeline Analysis.
+It is not impossible to get some prices down, but an overall price decline across the board is an aggressive goal,” said Kalorama’s Melissa Elder, a market research analyst.

 There are needed price increases and unneeded ones, according to Kalorama research.
 Mylan's EpiPen or Turing Pharmaceuticals make headlines for large increases – but these transgressions are often noticed and companies experience public backlash.
 On the other hand, a firm such as Gilead Sciences has some of the highest priced drugs on the market today, focusing on HIV and hepatitis C. These drugs are newer therapies with remarkable results.
 They come at a cost, but when the benefits outweigh the high price, we may find it difficult to see a reason for the manufacturer to lower the price without an alternative incentive.